What |

 Clothing not in good condition |

-Brotherhood of St Laurence stores Make a Wish Foundation has bins in many Westfield malls.
 SCR Group Clothing dropoff – has bins next to several railway stations.
 H&M clothing stores accept clothing in any condition.
-The Zara store in the city also accepts any kind of clothing or fabrics that you wish to recycle, as well as footwear, accessories and even jewelry.
-UPparel – charge $25/10kg and then give you a $25 credit towards purchases from them. |
+Zara stores accept any kind of clothing or fabrics that you wish to recycle, as well as footwear, accessories and even jewelry.
+UPparel – charge $35/10kg Shoes in badly worn condition – Tread Lightly – collection boxes in many sports and shoe stores (limit: 5 pairs per person, per visit) |

-Brotherhood passes them on to Melbourne Cleaning Cloths.
-Make A Wish Foundation passes them on to King Cotton Australia H&M passes them on to their business partner I:CO who use them for rewear (as second-hand clothes), reuse (for other products such as cleaning cloths) or recycling (as textile fibres for things like insulation Zara – All garments which are 100% cotton, wool or polyester can be recycled into new fabrics.
-The rest of the clothing is turned into materials for the construction and automotive sectors.
-Garments that cannot be reused or recycled for reasons of hygiene, health and safety, or quality of the materials undergo a rigorous waste management procedure. |
+H&M passes them on to their business partner I:CO who use them for rewear (as second-hand clothes), reuse (for other products such as cleaning cloths) or recycling (as textile fibres for things like insulation Zara – Donations are reused and transformed into other textile products such as cloths, or recycled into new fibres and materials for the construction and automotive sectors (seat filling, cushions, etc.) Garments that cannot be reused or recycled for reasons of hygiene, health and safety, or quality of the materials undergo a rigorous waste management procedure.
+‘The aim of all these processes is to provide direct social support or to finance social projects that are developed or run by the non-profit organisations we work with.’
+Tread Lightly takes sports shoes, thongs and slides, football boots, leather sports shoes, hiking boots, runners, golf shoes and formal leather school shoes and recycles them. |

 Clothing suitable for job interviews |